TomUszyn/PFDA-project/README.md

 1. **Data Collection**

  - **Rule**: Use reliable and consistent data sources (e.g., Yahoo Finance, CoinGecko) to ensure data accuracy and completeness.
  - **Strategy**:
  - Focus on historical data spanning at least 5 years to identify long-term trends and patterns.
  - Save raw data in CSV format for reusability and shareability.
  - Consider using a database (e.g., SQLite) for efficient data management.

 2. **Data Cleaning**

  - **Rule**: Ensure the dataset is free from errors, missing values, and inconsistencies.
  - **Strategy**:
  - Use forward-filling or interpolation techniques to handle missing values.
  - Standardise date formats to YYYY-MM-DD.
-     - Normalize Bitcoin exchange rates or other data points to enable meaningful comparisons with traditional currencies.
+ - Normalise Bitcoin exchange rates or other data points to enable meaningful comparisons with traditional currencies.

 3. **Exploratory Data Analysis (EDA)**

-   - **Rule**: Begin with basic statistical summaries and visualizations to understand the data.
+ - **Rule**: Begin with basic statistical summaries and visualisations to understand the data.
  - **Strategy**:
  - Use line charts to visualise historical trends.
  - Compute descriptive statistics such as each currency's mean, median, standard deviation, and range.
  - Explore relationships between currencies using correlation matrices and heatmaps.

 4. **Advanced Analysis**

  - **Rolling Averages (Smoothing Trends)**

  - **Rule**: Highlight long-term trends by smoothing out short-term fluctuations.
  - **Strategy**: Use rolling averages with appropriate window sizes (e.g., 7-day, 30-day) to observe medium and long-term patterns.

  - **Time-Series Decomposition**

  - **Rule**: Decompose the data into trend, seasonality, and residual components for deeper insights.
  - **Strategy**:
  - Focus on yearly and monthly seasonality to identify recurring patterns.
  - Analyse residuals for irregularities or unexpected events.

  - **Volatility Analysis**

  - **Rule**: Measure and compare volatility across currencies.
  - **Strategy**:
  - Calculate standard deviations for monthly or yearly periods.
  - Use bar plots to compare the volatility of each currency over time.

 5. **Forecasting**

  - **Rule**: Use simple predictive models to estimate future trends.
  - **Strategy**:
  - Use historical data to focus on short-term forecasting (e.g., 30 days).
  - Use linear regression for basic forecasting, keeping the approach interpretable and transparent.

 **Tips for Effectively Achieving Your Project Goals**

-1. **Visualization**
+1. **Visualisation**

  - **Rule**: Use clear and visually appealing plots to communicate findings effectively.
  - **Strategy**:
  - Create clear, nice visualisations.
  - Label axes, add titles, and use consistent colour schemes for clarity.

 2. **Documentation**

  - **Rule**: Maintain comprehensive and clear documentation for the project.
  - **Strategy**:
  - Write a README file that includes the project objectives, data sources, and instructions for running the analysis.
  - Clearly outline each step in markdown or explanatory text within the project notebook.
  - Summarise key findings and insights at the end of the analysis.

 3. **Deliverables**

  - **Clean Data Files**:
  - Provide the cleaned and processed dataset in CSV format.
  - Database File: Store all processed data in an SQLite database for quick querying.

-   - **Visualizations**:
+ - **Visualisations**:
  - Trend lines for each currency.
  - Volatility comparison charts.

  - **Final Report**: Include insights, observations, and potential real-world implications of the trends analysed.

 4. **Best Practices**

  - Always validate your data sources to avoid bias or inaccuracies.
  - Break down complex tasks into smaller, manageable steps.
  - Keep visualisations simple and intuitive, ensuring they convey the intended message.
  - Regularly save progress and version-control your work using platforms like GitHub.

 ## Files and Structure

 The repository includes the following files and structure:

 - `data/`: A folder containing subdirectories:
  * `csv/`: A folder that stores CSV files.
  * `allcurrencies/`: A folder that stores merged, cleaned data in CSV files.
  * `normalised/`: A folder that stores normalised data in CSV files.
  * `raw/`: A folder that stored raw data in CSV files.
-      * `statistics/`: A folder that stored CSV file with statistics.
+ * `statistics/`: A folder that stored a CSV file with statistics.
-    * `db/`: A folder stores a database.
+ * `db/`: A folder that stores a database.
-- `analysingCurrencyTrends`: A Jupyter Notebook that analyzes and predicts currency trends.
+- `analysingCurrencyTrends`: A Jupyter Notebook that analyses and predicts currency trends.
 - `functions.py`: A file that contains functions used in the project.
 - `.gitignore`: A file to specify which files and directories should not be tracked by Git.
 - `README.md`: This file, which provides an overview of the repository.
-- `requirements.tx`t`: Dependencies needed to run the Jupyter Notebook.
+- `requirements.txt`: Dependencies needed to run the Jupyter Notebook.

 ## Getting Started